 The "Stop a service" action now has a configurable timeout.
 In some cases, the default timeout of 30 seconds was too short and the action could fail prematurely.

 It is now easier to find elements with comments.
-Installer applications, screens, actions and form components that have comments now show an overlaid badge at the bottom right of the their icon.
+Installer applications, screens, actions and form components that have comments now show an overlaid badge at the bottom right of their icon.

 Apart from the new comment indicator, moving between comments is facilitated by the "Show next comment" and "Show previous comment" actions.